wgroeneveld/brainbaking/content/post/lean-doctorate.md

 ### How to be an Agile Academic

-Maybe we should ask [Jeff Sutherland](https://www.scrumalliance.org/community/profile/jsutherland) on how to achieve this, but I doubt the SCRUM Alliance principles were in his head when he did his dictorate.
+Maybe we should ask [Jeff Sutherland](https://www.scrumalliance.org/community/profile/jsutherland) on how to achieve this, but I doubt the SCRUM Alliance principles were in his head when he did his doctorate.
 Katy Peplin wrote a nice article about [being an agile academic](https://www.katypeplin.com/blog/2017/10/25/be-an-agile-academic) that advocates for principles like getting feedback, fast(er) and using Test Driven Design.
 As some wise men once said,

 > Fail fast, fail often.